maneatingape/rsvp/.github/ISSUE_TEMPLATE/bug_report.md

 **Before creating a bug report please check that:**

-- [ ] [Project board](https://github.com/maneatingape/rsvp/projects/1) does not already contain this bug report.
 - [ ] [Issues list](https://github.com/maneatingape/rsvp/issues) does not already contain this bug report.

 **Describe the bug**